developer-akbar/ap-vidyuth/README.md

 - **Privacy-First Local Storage** — All data stored on-device (IndexedDB for Web / SQLite for Android).
 Nothing sent to any cloud
 - **Privacy Policy** — Accessible in-app without login
 - **Offline Support** — All cached data remains accessible with no internet connection

+### 👤 Pro Subscription
+- **Service Capacity Unlock** — Upgrade to Pro for unlimited service tracking (free plan limited to 4 services)
+- **Device Whitelisting** — Securely manage which devices can access your account with automatic device registration and verification
+- **Account Management** — Manage your Pro subscription, linked devices, and account settings from your user profile
+- **Coupon Redemption** — Redeem coupon codes to unlock Pro features and skip the service cap
+- **Email Notifications** — Receive subscription status updates and device management notifications at your registered email

 ### 🧪 Experimental
 - **Dynamic UPI QR Payments** — Reverse-engineered APSPDCL UPI logic generates dynamic payment QR codes.
 Requires Bill Generation Time (HHMM) for a valid VPA.
 Manual override available. *Do not use for high-value payments without validation — official "Pay Now" redirection remains the primary safe method.*